blitz-js/drafts/TUTORIAL.md

 }
 ```

 Now, we need to migrate our database.
 This is a way of telling it that you have edited your schema in some way.
-Run this, and enter something like `init db` when prompted for a migration name:
+Run the below command.
+When it asks you to enter a migration name you can enter anything you want, perhaps `
+"init db":

 ```sh
 $ blitz db migrate